eic/epic-analysis/s3tools/README.md

 whether you plan to stream from S3 or download.

 ### Config File Format

+TODO: UPDATE THIS
+TODO: UPDATE THIS
+TODO: UPDATE THIS
+TODO: UPDATE THIS
+TODO: UPDATE THIS
+TODO: UPDATE THIS
+TODO: UPDATE THIS
+TODO: UPDATE THIS

 The config files require the following columns, in this order:
 - file name (relative to the top-level directory, unless you use an absolute path)